With news circulating worldwide about the Bali floods and more heavy rainfall, here's what's really happening in Bali right now.

 So, is Bali safe to visit right now?

 For the most part: yes.
 Tourists are still arriving, resorts are open, and the majority of trips are going ahead without issue.
-But “safe” doesn’t mean “smooth.”
+But “safe” doesn’t mean “smooth”.
 Heavy rain can disrupt transfers, tours, and boats.
-If you’re planning to visit soon, flexibility is your friend.
+If you’re planning to visit during the rainy season, flexibility is key.
 Keep your itinerary light, stay weather-aware, and be prepared for delays.

 Travel tips if you’re heading to Bali